tatiananantes/skills-workshops/object_oriented_programming/domain_modelling_alternative/README.md

 ```
 As a librarian
 So that the public know what books titles are written by their favourite author
-I would like the library to list all book titles by specific author
+I would like the library to list all book titles by a specific author
 ```

 ### Exercise 2

 An example implementation of our domain diagram for our cohort/student problem could be.
 Try running the code in irb.
-What would you do to convince yourself the methods in student and cohort are working?
+Using irb, can you use to code to make sure each user story is implemented?
+How closely does this code follow the domain model that was created?

 ```
 class Student